praxis/praxis-site/docs/gettingStarted/intro.md

 This example Praxis app is a very simple API that is able to list users stored in a DB, and only have a few attributes like id, uuid, email, first_name and last_name.
 That's it, there is not much in there, but at least it has the basic directory structure, Gemfile, and etc.

 Ok so at this point we already have a fully bundled Praxis app.
-We can now create, migrate and populate its DB with some some users, and then we can trivially start it up on port 9292 with `bundle exec rake db:recreate && bundle exec rackup`.
+We can now create, migrate and populate its DB with some users, and then we can trivially start it up on port 9292 with `bundle exec rake db:recreate && bundle exec rackup`.

 If you are curious about what you just started, you can test it out by getting the list of all populated users by issuing the following curl command from a different shell: